shdutta16/GitHubStuffs/README.md

 ## ERROR 1
 error: src refspec main does not match any.

 This error means that the remote branch doesn't exist (at least this is the reason because of which I faced this error).
 The solution was to `checkout` to the proper branch and then `push` the changes.
+For more details go to [link](https://www.freecodecamp.org/news/error-src-refspec-master-does-not-match-any-how-to-fix-in-git/)